Felling in forest. Foto: Bo Persson

 Logotype Official Statistics of Sweden

-The costs for regeneration felling also include more complicated fellings due to forest damage, the cost of extraction of wood to the roadside, and overhead costs.
-Overhead costs refer to costs shared by several harvesting sites, for example moving machinery.
-The costs refer to a volume weighted cost for felling.
+The costs for regeneration felling also include the cost of extraction of wood to the roadside and overhead costs.
+Overhead costs refer to costs shared by several harvesting sites, like transporting machinery.
+The costs are volume weighted averages for felling.

 Costs for thinning

-In recent years the costs for thinning have increased more sharply and by 2024 they were, on average for the entire country, 278 SEK per m3s ub.
+During 2024 the cost for thinning was on average for the entire country, 287 SEK per m3s ub.
 Since the thinned trees are smaller and the felled volume per hectare is lower, the cost per cubic metre is almost twice as high for thinning compared to regeneration felling.

 Logotype Official Statistics of Sweden